-Tips for Florence from our most recent trip – visiting the museums and monuments (changeable hours, advance bookings, combination tickets), fun food, laundromats, fun places to stay, symbols of Florence.
+Tips for Florence – visiting the museums and monuments (changeable hours, advance bookings, combination tickets), fun food, laundromats, best family hotels and apartment rentals, symbols of Florence.

 - Museums –